insight-platform/Savant/docs/adapters.md

     ./scripts/run_source.py videos --source-id=test /path/to/data/test.mp4
 ```

-*Note: Resulting video stream framerate will be equal to the framerate of the first encountered video file, possibly overriding the framerate of the rest of input files.
+**Note**: Resulting video stream framerate will be equal to the framerate of the first encountered video file, possibly overriding the framerate of the rest of input files.

-### RTSP Source Adapter
+### The RTSP Source Adapter

 The RTSP source adapter reads RTSP stream from specified `RTSP_URI`.